Equipment and technology

 Virtual reality

-By designing simulated environments, students can perform step-by-step procedures.
-Feedback provided at the end of the scenario allows them to repeat the scenario and perfect their skills before interacting with a real patient.
-The use of this technology is an incredible tool in building both muscle memory and assisting learners to develop confidence.
+Through these simulated environments, students can practice critical nursing tasks and follow step-by-step procedures.
+Feedback provided at the end of each scenario allows learners to repeat activities and refine their skills before interacting with real patients.
+This approach supports the development of both technical skills and clinical confidence.

 Robotic animals

-These robotic animals are used in a variety of scenarios including dementia-related care as well as our Veterinary Office Assistant program.
-Their interactive technology has built-in sensors and speakers that respond to motion and touch, and can respond to voice.
-Their heartbeats can be felt which increases the authenticity of the experience for our students.
+Robotic animals are used in a variety of scenarios, including dementia-related care and within the Veterinary Office Assistant program.
+These devices feature interactive technology with built-in sensors and speakers that respond to motion, touch, and voice.

 Olson Centre for Health Simulation